CLIUtils/CLI11/README.md

 To use, there are two methods:

 1. Copy `CLI11.hpp` from the [most recent release][github-releases] into your include directory, and you are set.
 This is combined from the source files  for every release.
+This includes the entire command parser library, but does not include separate utilities (like `Timer`, `AutoTimer`).
+The utilities are completely self contained and can be copied separately.
 2. Checkout the repository and add as a subdirectory for CMake.
 You can use the CLI interface target.
 (CMake 3.4+ recommended)

 To build the tests, checkout the repository and use CMake: